muratk5n/thirdwave/en/mbl/2023/week25.md

 ---

-"@Hy_Economy@mastodon.social

-Big hydrogen alliance has been formed:

-RWE, BP Europa, Open Grid Europe, Thyssengas, Vonovia and Thyssenkrupp form an alliance to turn the German Ruhr Area (located in West Germany) into an model region for hydrogen"

----

-"@Hy_Economy@mastodon.social

-Berlin plans a local hydrogen pipeline network:

-- First step 2030: Connect the 5 Berlin heating (CHP) plants.

-- Later on: Connect the industry and living quarters.

-\#Wasserstoff #Hydrogen #GreenHydrogen #Energiewende #EnergyTransition"

----

 The inhabitants of Israel were pushed there, as part of [strategery](../../2020/06/10-myths-israel.html#uk) to turn it into an Anglo outpost.
 Their "heritage" was weaponized and unleashed on the Arabs.
 They were outsiders, [not](../../2020/06/10-myths-israel.html#samejew)